alok-ai-lab/MRep-DeepInsight/README.md

 1. File: open the Example1.m file in the Matlab Editor.

-2. In order to activate MRep-DeepInsight pipeline, the variable `Parm.UseIntegrate=yes` in the `Parameters.m` file
+2. In order to activate MRep-DeepInsight pipeline, set true the variable `Parm.UseIntegrate=yes` in the `Parameters.m` file.

+3. Depending upon how many representations are required, setup `Parm.integrate` in the `Parameters.m` file.
+   For e.g. define `Parm.integrate={'tsne','hamming','tsne','euclidean'}`, i.e., two representations (m=2).

-3. Set up parameters by changing the `Parameters.m` file.
-Based on your hardware requirements, change `Parm.miniBatchSize` (default is 1024) and `Parm.ExecutionEnvironment` (default is multi-gpu).
+4. Set up other parameters as required by changing the `Parameters.m` file, otherwise leave all as default.
+   However, based on your hardware requirements, change `Parm.miniBatchSize` to lower value if encountering memory problems (we use the default value as 1024) and also `Parm.ExecutionEnvironment` (default is multi-gpu).
 If you don't want to see the training progress plot produced by CNN training, then set `Parm.trainingPlot=none`.
-Alternatively, leave all the parameters to their default values.

-4. Dataset calling: since the dataset name is `dataset4.mat`, the variable `DSETnum=4` (at Line 17 of Example1.m) has been used.
+5. Dataset calling: since the dataset name is `dataset4.mat`, set the variable `DSETnum=4` (at Line 17 of Example1.m) has been used.
 If the name of the dataset is `datasetX.m` then variable `DSETnum` should be set as `X`.

-5. Example1.m file uses function DeepInsight3D.m.
-This function has two parts: 1) tabular data to image conversion using `func_Prepare_Data.m`, and 2) CNN training using resent50 (default or change as required) using `func_TrainModel.m`.
+6. Example1.m file uses updated function DeepInsight3D.m.
+This function has two parts: 1) tabular data to image conversion using `func_Prepare_Data.m` (supports previously developed converters) and `func_integrate.m` (supports MRep-DeepInsight), and 2) CNN training using resent50 (default or change as required) using `func_TrainModel.m`.

-6. The output is AUC (for 2-class problem only), C (confusion matrix) and Accuracy of the test set (at Line 28).
+7. The output is AUC (for 2-class problem only), C (confusion matrix) and Accuracy of the test set (at Line 28).
 It also gives ValErr which is the validation error.

-7. By default, trained CNN models (such as model.mat, 0*.mat) and converted data (either Out1.mat or Out2.mat) will be saved in folder /Models/Run4/ (since DSETnum=4; if DSETnum=N then saved in ../RunN/) and figures will be stored in folder /FIGS/Run4/ (since DSETnum=4).
+8. By default, trained CNN models (such as model.mat, 0*.mat) and converted tabular data to images (either Out1.mat or Out2.mat) will be saved in folder /Models/Run4/ (since DSETnum=4; if DSETnum=N then saved in ../RunN/) and figures will be stored in folder /FIGS/Run4/ (since DSETnum=4).
 The saving of files is done by calling the functions `func_SaveModels.m` and `func_SaveFigs.m`

-8. The execution results are stored in the `DeepInsight3D_Results.txt` file in the /MRep-DeepInsight/ folder.
+9. The execution results are stored in the file `DeepInsight3D_Results.txt` which is stored in the folder /MRep-DeepInsight/.

-9. A few messages will be displayed by running Example1.m on the Command Window of Matlab, such as
+10. A few messages will be displayed by running Example1.m on the Command Window of Matlab, such as

     ```
     Dataset: PDX_Paclitaxel